Skip to content

 User-facing install instructions: See the project README for quick-start installation commands.

-The installer is a modular POSIX shell system with 10 library modules that get bundled into monolithic scripts for end-user distribution.
+The installer is a modular POSIX shell system with 17 library modules (in scripts/lib/installer/) that get bundled into monolithic scripts for end-user distribution.
 All shell code targets /bin/sh for maximum compatibility, including BusyBox on embedded platforms (AD5M, K1).

 scripts/